twigbit/ident-sdk/README.md

 - Lightweight- besides the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/), the only other dependency is [Google GSON](https://github.com/google/gson) for JSON parsing
 - Drop-in UI - Provide a simple, customizable drop in UI as a quick integration with identification processes
 - (coming soon) Capability check- check whether the users device has the required architecture and NFC capabilities
-- (coming soon) Build an identification app as a zero-dependency option for the integration
+- (coming soon) A custom identification app as a zero-dependency option for the integration
+- (coming soon) Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see limitations below)

 ### Limitations

-- The [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) only supports arm64-v8a architecures since version 15.01.
-Unfortunalety, we are bound to that limitation. (comming soon) This SDK provides a fallback to prompt the user to install the official [AusweisApp2](https://www.ausweisapp.bund.de/).
+- The [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) only supports arm64-v8a architecures since version 15.03.
+Unfortunalety, we are bound to that limitation.

 ## Usage